massette/fennel-love-template/README.md

 Libraries are often stored in subdirectories.
 Note, `fennel.lua` is stored here by default.

-#### util/
-This directory contains code used across multiple files that may not be complex enough to be stored as a library.

-Files in this directory often return a function directly.

 ## Distribution
 This section will be updated when I actually get to this point with a project.